RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Appendix

-\paragraph{Description:}Unless otherwise stated, we use a linear warmup–decay learning-rate schedule.
-Let \(T\) denote the total number of optimizer updates ($T = \mathrm{epochs} \times \mathrm{len(train \_loader)}$)).
-The learning rate increases linearly from \(0\) to the base value (provided in Table~\ref{tab:exp-hparams}) over the first \(0.01T\) updates, then decays linearly to \(0\) over the remaining \(T-0.01T\) updates; the scheduler is stepped once per optimizer update.
+\paragraph{Description:}Unless otherwise specified, we adopt a \emph{linear warmup--decay learning-rate schedule}.
+Let \(T\) denote the total number of optimizer updates,

+The learning rate increases linearly from \(0\) to the base learning rate (reported in Table~\ref{tab:exp-hparams}) over the first \(0.01T\) updates, and then decays linearly to \(0\) over the remaining \(T - 0.01T\) updates.
+The learning-rate scheduler is stepped once per optimizer update.
 We use the AdamW optimizer with hyperparameters listed in Table~\ref{tab:exp-hparams}.
-For learning rate $< 2e^{-4}$, we don't use linear warmup or a scheduler, we simply train the model with the constant learning rate for certain number of epochs given in Table~\ref{tab:exp-hparams}.
+For experiments with a learning rate below \(2 \times 10^{-4}\), we do not apply linear warmup or a learning-rate scheduler; instead, we train the model using a constant learning rate for the number of epochs specified in Table~\ref{tab:exp-hparams}. \\

+\textbf{Data Pre-processing for Arxiv:} To evaluate long-context classification performance, we construct 16K-, 32K-, and 64K-token variants of the ArXiv dataset using a two-stage preprocessing pipeline.
+First, we tokenize all documents with a basic English tokenizer and retain only those whose raw token length exceeds a predefined minimum threshold, ensuring that each example contains sufficiently long context.
+Next, we perform streaming sequence packing.
+Documents are grouped by class and concatenated sequentially until a target sequence length of 16K, 32K, or 64K tokens is reached.
+To maintain high packing efficiency, only very small residual fragments are discarded.
+This procedure yields long, contiguous sequences that preserve the natural structure of individual documents while enabling fixed-length training.
+After balancing classes, the resulting dataset sizes are as follows: 16K (1,947 training examples, 209 test examples), 32K (3,650 training examples, 520 test examples), and 64K (3,882 training examples, 384 test examples).

+\paragraph{Data Pre-processing for Food-101:} To evaluate long-context image classification on the Food-101 dataset with a 16K token context length, we reduce the dataset size by discarding 50 classes.
+We train the model on 20{,}000 samples and evaluate it on a held-out test set of 2{,}500 samples.
+Images are processed using a patch size of 4, an input resolution of \(512 \times 512\), and a stride of 4.
+All remaining hyperparameters are reported in Table~\ref{tab:exp-hparams}.